chihiroloh/shopflow/frontend/README.md

 Each Offer is linked to a Listing and a User (as buyer).

 Environment Variables
-PORT - Port number for the server (e.g., 5001)
+PORT - 5001
 DATABASE - Connection string for MongoDB (e.g., mongodb://127.0.0.1:27017/Carousell)
-ACCESS_SECRET - Secret key for access token in JWT REFRESH_SECRET - Secret key for refresh token in JWT
+ACCESS_SECRET
+REFRESH_SECRET

 API Endpoints
 Auth Routes